JuliaDynamics/DynamicalSystems.jl/docs/src/advanced.md

         IAD}     # is auto-differentiated
     # one-liner: {IIP, S, D, F, P, JAC, JM, IAD}
     # Subtypes of DynamicalSystem have fields:
-    # 1. prob
+    # 1. f
+    # 2. u0
+    # 3. p
+    # 4. t0
-    # 2. jacobian (function)
+    # 5. jacobian (function)
-    # 3. J (matrix)  <- will allow Sparse implementation in the future
+    # 6. J (matrix)
 end
 ```
-This allows easily using multiple dispatch on the first three type parameters,
-which are the most important for dispatching purposes.
+The `DynamicalSystem` stores only the absolutely necessary information.
+Every other functionality of **DynamicalSystems.jl** initializes an integrator.

-The final type-parameter `IAD` is useful when creating the `tangent_integrator`,
-so that the vector field is not computed twice!
+The final type-parameter `IAD` is useful when creating the `tangent_integrator`, so that the vector field is not computed twice!